DCRA: A Distributed Chiplet-based Reconfigurable Architecture for Irregular Applications: Results

 Unlike dense-data workloads, data traversal algorithms have highly varying demands that depend on data size and structure (e.g., skewness), making the peak compute performance of current systems severely under-utilized. \proj is an architecture for efficiently processing data traversal workloads with several pre-silicon options as well as packaging- and compile-time configurations that make this process cost-efficient.

 We start in \cref{sec:res_default} by demonstrating the benefits of the default options of \proj such as the utilization of torus topology within and across chiplets. \cref{sec:res_target_app} then analyze pre-silicon options, such as SRAM size per tile and PU frequency, where we can make tradeoffs depending on the target set of application domains.
 Next, \cref{sec:res_skewness} analyzes pre-silicon options where decisions may be made depending on the skewness of dataset sparsity, such as PUs per tile, tiles per chiplet, and NoC frequency.
-In \cref{sec:res_packaging_time} we evaluate packaging-time configurations such as the target-metric-dependent choice of including HBM or not on the chip package.
-In \cref{sec:million} we evaluate compile-time configurations, like the sizes of the tiles' input and output queues, and how the level of parallelization for a given dataset affects throughput per dollar and watt.
+In \cref{sec:res_packaging_time} we evaluate packaging-time configurations such as the target-metric-dependent choice of including HBM or not on the package.
+In \cref{sec:million} we evaluate compile-time configurations, \ifarxiv like the sizes of the tiles' input and output queues, and how the level of parallelization for a given dataset affects throughput per dollar and watt. \else like the level of parallelization for a given dataset, to see how it affects throughput per dollar and watt. \fi